jt14den/jt14den.github.io/_posts/2016-07-25-contributing-carpentries.md

     >Your branch is behind 'upstream/gh-pages' by 8 commits, and can be fast-forwarded.
     >(use "git pull" to update your local branch)

-4. But being behind the upstream, we need to fetch the changes down.
+4. But since we are behind the upstream, we need to fetch the changes down.
 Note above, git says to use `git pull` to update the local.
 (Some hand waving here).
 A `git pull` is really two commands in one: `git fetch` then `git merge`.
 If things are mergable (word?) without conflict they are `fast-forwarded`.
-So, `git pull` would do both the fetch and merge below.
+So, `git pull`, in this case, would do both the fetch and merge below.

     >```
     >$ git fetch upstream